google/WebFundamentals/src/content/en/fundamentals/performance/webpack/use-long-term-caching.md

 ## Summing up

-* Cache the bundle and differentiate between them by changing their names
+* Cache the bundle and differentiate between versions by changing the bundle name
 * Split the bundle into app code, vendor code and runtime
 * Inline the runtime to save an HTTP request
 * Lazy-load non-critical code with <code>import</code>